 This annual professorship recognizes and supports innovative and distinguished teaching and research.

-Immediate Past Professor: Leslie Morgan, Department of Sociology and Anthropology
+Past Professors: Leslie Morgan, Department of Sociology and Anthropology

 Thomas Field, Department of Modern Language and Linguistics